JordanHendl/koji/examples/README.md

 Each subdirectory provides a small demo showcasing some feature of **Koji**.
 The examples can be run with `cargo run --example <name>`.

-Most demos compile shaders from the `assets/shaders/` directory and open an SDL2 window.
+Most demos compile shaders from the `assets/shaders/` directory and open a winit window.
 Heavier integrations that were originally tests (such as bindless or skeletal rendering) are behind the `gpu_tests` feature flag.